realworldocaml/book/en/01-prologue.md

 standard library called Core.
 Jane Street, a company that has been using OCaml for more than a decade, developed Core for its own internal use, but it was designed from the start with an eye towards being a general-purpose standard library.
+Core is also engineered with correctness, reliability and performance very much in mind.

-Core is also distributed with syntax extensions which provide essential new functionality to OCaml; and there are additional libraries such as the `Async` network communications library that provide even more useful functionality.
+Core is also distributed with syntax extensions which provide essential new functionality to OCaml; and there are additional libraries such as the Async network communications library that provide even more useful functionality.
+All of these libraries are distributed under a liberal Apache-style license.

 ### The OCaml Platform